Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Experimental Results

 \textbf{TRUSTEE Analysis}: The results of TRUSTEE analysis for HorusEye are shown in Table \ref{horuseye-mirai-trustee-table}.
 Using TRUSTEE with $30\%$ of the Mirai dataset samples with no pruning results in a DT explanation which achieves negative fidelity ($\sim -1.365$) compared to original HorusEye model.
 Using TRUSTEE with $30\%$ of the dataset samples and top-k Pruning method (setting $k = 10$) results in a DT explanation which achieves negative fidelity ($\sim -1.038e-06$) compared to original HorusEye model.
 Negative fidelity values mean that the DT explanation fits HorusEye predictions worse than the mean of the predictions.

 Nevertheless, the decision tree for HorusEye Mirai model with top-k pruning (k=10) is shown in Fig. \ref{horuseye-mirai-dt}.
-The top three prominent features that HorusEye's DT uses to determine an anomaly are: \begin{enumerate} \item $HH\_3\_pcc\_0\_1$- Correlation coefficient between two packet size streams aggregated by traffic sent between a set of source and destination IP addresses with time window 3 (500 milli-seconds). \item $HH\_1\_std\_0$- Standard deviation of packet sizes aggregated by the traffic sent between a set of source and destination IP addresses with time window 1 (1.5 seconds). \item $MI\_dir\_0.01\_mean$- Mean of packet sizes aggregated by source MAC and IP addresses, with time window 0.01 (1 minute). \end{enumerate} \textit{Thus, HorusEye's DT relies mainly on the sizes of packets exchanged between a pair of IP addresses per time frame to determine if an attack is underway.}
+The top three prominent features that HorusEye's DT uses to determine an anomaly are: \begin{enumerate} \item $HH\_3\_pcc\_0\_1$- Correlation coefficient between two packet size streams aggregated by traffic sent between a set of source and destination IP addresses with time window 3 (500 milli-seconds). \item $HH\_1\_std\_0$- Standard deviation of packet sizes aggregated by the traffic sent between a set of source and destination IP addresses with time window 1 (1.5 seconds). \item $MI\_dir\_0.01\_mean$- Mean of packet sizes aggregated by source MAC and IP addresses, with time window 0.01 (1 minute). \end{enumerate}

 \textbf{SHAP Analysis}: Using kernel SHAP analysis, Fig. \ref{horuseye-mirai-shap-beeswarm} shows a summary of how the top features in Mirai dataset impact the HorusEye NIDS model’s output using a beeswarm plot for randomly selected 1000 data samples corresponding to the benign root node-leaf node path in the TRUSTEE DT (Fig. \ref{horuseye-mirai-dt}).
 Features such as $HH\_1\_std\_0$, $HH\_5\_std\_0$ and $HpHp\_0.01\_magnitude\_0\_1$ have the most impact on the prediction value, in that order. $HH\_1\_std\_0$ and $HH\_5\_std\_0$ correspond to the standard deviation of packet sizes aggregated by the traffic sent between a set of source and destination IP addresses with time windows 1 (1.5 seconds) and 5 (100 ms) respectively, while $HpHp\_0.01\_magnitude\_0\_1$ corresponds to the absolute magnitude of two packet size streams aggregated by the traffic sent between a set of source and destination IP addresses with time window 0.01 (1 minute).